shaunmichaelgreene/readme-generator/dist.README.md

   * [License](#license)

   ## Installation
-  To install, simply clone the repository and invoke the application with the command prompt: “node index.js”.
-[Inquirer](https://www.npmjs.com/package/inquirer) and [Validator](https://www.npmjs.com/package/validator) are required, but are included as dependencies in the package.json file.
+  No installation necessary - just visit the live deployed link on any updated web browser

   ## Usage
-  Launch the app from the command line and follow the prompts to input your responses.
-Once all responses have been entered, the new README file will generate and appear in the root folder.
+  Simply enter the target zip code into the search form and hit submit, results are displayed on the same page.

   ## Contributing
-  Anything available for open-source contributions will be listed on the GitHub repository Issues page and marked accordingly.
+  Anything available for open-source contributions will be listed on the repository's issues page and marked accordingly.

   ## Tests
   No special testing instructions available at this time.